mendix/docs-site-test/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/generate-document.md

 #### 3.5.3 Argument {#argument}

 The **Edit argument** button allows you to edit the argument value.
 An argument is the input data that you are passing to the document template.
 For each document template parameter (for each non-nested data view and data grid), you must supply an argument of the same type.
-The values of the arguments are expressed using [expressions](expressions).
+The values of the arguments are expressed using [expressions](/refguide/expressions/).

 ## 4 Common Section {#common}

-{{% snippet file="/static/_includes/refguide/microflow-common-section-link.md" %}}
+{{% snippet file="refguide/microflow-common-section-link.md" %}}